View Geraldine Truex's Obituary on YourSun.com and share memories

 |

-After the war, they travelled widely to Brazil, Germany, England, France, New York, Missouri, Indiana, Okinawa, Canada and Pennsylvania.
-They finally retired to Venice, Florida in the early 1980's.
+After the war, they traveled widely to Brazil, Germany, England, France, New York, Missouri, Indiana, Okinawa, Canada and Pennsylvania.
+They finally retired to Venice in the early 1980s.

 She was predeceased by her husband.
-She leaves 2 sons Scott and Andrew, a daughter Gina, and a grandson Lee.
+She leaves two sons, Scott and Andrew; a daughter, Gina; and a grandson, Lee.